Sher-Chowdhury/reaact-demo-app/002-hello-world/README.md

 1. Run `npm start`, then open the app on chrome.
 2. Open the app in chrome, e.g. - http://localhost:3000/
 3. Open the chrome developer tools
-4. Go to the sources tab, and you can add breakpoints their.
+4. Go to the sources tab, and you can add breakpoints there.
 5. Also all `console.log(...)` will appear in the consoles tab.